Freight Shipping from Salt Lake City to Boise

 How long does freight take from Salt Lake City to Boise?

-Standard FTL transit from Salt Lake City to Boise is approximately 7 hrs by truck over 385 miles.
+Standard FTL transit from Salt Lake City to Boise is approximately 7 hrs by truck over 385 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Salt Lake City to Boise freight?